MicrosoftDocs/power-automate-docs/flow-docs/apply-to-each.md

 ---
 title: Use the apply to each action to loop through an array of items. | Microsoft Docs
-description: Use Microsoft Flow to loop through an array of items to check multiple conditions and take actions based on those conditions.
+description: Use Power Automate to loop through an array of items to check multiple conditions and take actions based on those conditions.
 services: ''
 suite: flow
 documentationcenter: na